 Here is an example of a Content Type you use every day, the one associated to every Task List by default:

-Be sure, when you migrate to your SharePoint content to always ask yourself these questions.
-Are there any columns that I could turn into Site Columns, for reusability?
+Be sure to always ask yourself these questions before migrating your SharePoint content: Are there any columns that I could turn into Site Columns, for reusability?
 Are there any types of document that I would like to manage as a Content Type in SharePoint?
 Reuse all of the columns associated to it and its’ settings.

 Take advantage of SharePoint’s features before just migrating content over.
 In the next article we will talk more about the Content Type Hub and considerations you should take when doing a SharePoint migration.